 Cigarettes have many chemicals, including nicotine, which is very addictive.
 Withdrawal symptoms may include anxiety, restlessness and irritability.
 Using a nicotine replacement medication can increase your chances of success.
 Talk with your doctor to learn more.

-Be Prepared for Temptation
+Be Prepared for Temptations

 It takes a lot of effort to quit smoking.
 To help you succeed, avoid stressful situations and walk away when people want to smoke around you.
 Create a plan in advance to prepare for possible urges and call a member of your support system when temptations arise.